tModLoader/tModLoader/PortingNotes_1.4.4.9.md

 - Check `NPC.DrawTownAttackSwing` and `DrawTownAttackGun`, may need a consistency update with the new `GetItemDrawFrame` method

 ## ItemSlot
-- Preserve modded data in journey duplication menu.
-See `JourneyDuplicationItemCreationContext` for all code-paths.
-Also need to use `CanStack`/`TryStackItems`.
-See similar hooks in shop buy.
-Should we have a creation context for shop purchasing too?
+- Should we have a creation context for shop purchasing too?
 Perhaps that could replace `PostBuyItem`?

 ## Player
 - `dropItemCheck` patches should use the `Item` overload of `NewItem`.
 Need to check for loss of modded data in multiplayer?
 OnSpawn hooks will have the wrong item instance.